trinsic-id/v2-sdk/docs/cli/vaccination-cli.md

 If you'd rather run the CLI on your machine, you can install the CLI using the [installation instructions](./index.md)

-Once the CLI is installed, clone our examples repository on Github and go to the `cli` directory:
+Once the CLI is installed, clone our CLI example repository on Github to download the credential data for this walkthrough
 ```
 git clone https://github.com/trinsic-id/cli-example && cd cli-example
 ```

 --8<--
 <!-- snippets/intro-infrastructure.md -->